-The recommended daily dose for vitamin A is 900 mcg RAE and 700 mcg RAE for men and women, respectively.
+The recommended daily intake of vitamin A is 900 mcg RAE and 700 mcg RAE for men and women, respectively.

 Only pregnant and lactating women need higher doses.